nccgroup/kube-auto-analyzer/README.md

 We're starting to implement checks for common Kubernetes vulnerabilities.
 Some of these can be derived from the CIS compliance checks, but in order to get more of a chance of picking them up, we're implementing direct checks as well.

  - Unauthenticated Kubelet check.
 Test in place for external access and internal access (via kaa-agent)
  - Unauthenticated API access Check.
-TBD
+Test in place for external and internal access.
  - cluster-admin service token.
-TBD
+Test in place for cluster-admin token exposure
+ - Container Default containment checks.
+Based on Jessie Frazelle's [amicontained](https://github.com/jessfraz/amicontained) We use the agent to check what the default containerization options are for a pod running on the cluster.

 ## Tested With

- - Kubeadm 1.5,1.6 - Works ok
+ - Kubeadm 1.5,1.6,1.7 - Works ok
  - kube-aws - Works ok
  - kismatic - Works ok
  - GCE - Doesn't really work at all.
 GCE doesn't run the control plane components as pods, so we can't use this approach.